memex/trails-proposal/trails.md

 <img src="Trails.jpg">

+Elements contained within a dotted outline are targets of the parent element.

 This example defines:

 - Three **entry** objects describing [fragments](https://www.w3.org/TR/annotation-model/#fragment-selector) of .mp4, .jpg, and .txt files defined as annotations with the `describing` or `bookmarking` motivation.
 It is no required to use a fragment selector, the whole file could equally be referenced, this example just shows that it is possible.